Usajid/731_assign1/README.md

 As shown above, the movies csv file contains total **9724** unique movies.
 Consequenly, from the table, it is evident that it provides movies names and their **genre**.
 We can use the **genre** and **title** features for data modeling purpose (e.g. Clustering similar movies together).

+**Ratings Dataset Analysis**

 ![](figs/fig2u.png)

+As seen above, **610** users participated in movie ratings for **9724** unique movies.
+This dataset also has timestamp that may be useful in time based analysis or modeling.
+But for this assignment, for merging process later, I dropped this feature being not useful (as part of **feautre engineering/cleaning process**).

+**Tags Dataset Analysis**

 ![](figs/fig3u.png)

 ![](figs/fig4u.png)

+The tag dataset csv file contains tags that are given by the users to different movies.
+As shown above, **1572 (out of total 9724)** movies have been given total **1460** tags or keywords by **58 (out of total 610)** unique and different users.
+The tag feature assigned to different movies can be used again for different data modeling tasks (e.g. Clustering based modeling).

 ![](figs/fig5u.png)